googledaniel/interview-slate-creator/README.md

-# Interview Slate Creator
+# Interview App

-This app helps engineering managers create technical interview slates for interviews.
-They can share the slate with their team and assign different interviews to each member.
+Creates interview slates for hiring managers, documents interview feedback in one dashboard and averages the recommendations from the interviewers.

 # Core Concepts

-This is based on interview science applied in Google.
-The form collects information on the level and domain for the candidate.
-It uses a rubric model to determine what mix of interviews are needed.
-For example: L3 Frontend will need:
+This is based on interview science applied in most big tech companies.
-- 2 General Coding and Data Structure interviews
-- 2 Frontend Technology interviews (eg: React and CSS)
-- 1 Culture Add (behavioral)

 After getting the rubric the function then accesses a model of questions to randomly get the right mix of questions (and not repeat any).
 It uses .map and recursion to create that mix.